-82. 3.
-The objectives of the Regional Intensification Corridors, identified conceptually on Map 1H, are:

-- To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and serve an existing or planned higher order transit function, connecting other elements of the Regional Urban Structure, and accommodating high-density mixed-use development and/or a mix of employment uses appropriate to the existing local context. - 2.
+- 82. 3.
+The objectives of the Regional Intensification Corridors, identified conceptually on Map 1H, are: - 1.
+To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and serve an existing or planned higher order transit function, connecting other elements of the Regional Urban Structure, and accommodating high-density mixed-use development and/or a mix of employment uses appropriate to the existing local context. - 2.
 To achieve increased residential and employment densities in order to ensure the viability of existing and planned transit infrastructure and service. - 3.
-To achieve a mix of residential, office, institutional and commercial development, where appropriate. - 82.
-4. The Regional Intensification Corridors as identified conceptually on Map 1H are: - 7.
-Bronte/Regional Road 25 Corridor, Oakville/ Milton - 82.
-7. It is the policy of the Region to: - Direct development with higher densities and mixed uses to Regional Intensification Corridors in accordance with the hierarchy identified in Section 79.2 of this Plan, and based on the level of existing and planned transit service.
+To achieve a mix of residential, office, institutional and commercial development, where appropriate. - 7.
+To reflect and reinforce Local Urban Structures. - 82.
+4. The Regional Intensification Corridors as identified conceptually on Map 1H are:

+- 7. Bronte/Regional Road 25 Corridor, Oakville/ Milton - 82.
+7. It is the policy of the Region to: - 1.
+Direct development with higher densities and mixed uses to Regional Intensification Corridors in accordance with the hierarchy identified in Section 79.2 of this Plan, and based on the level of existing and planned transit service.